RLAlab/rlalab.github.io/content/authors/Jing Fu/_index.md

   #- Researchers
 ---

 Hi!
 My name is Jing and I come from China.
 I worked as a postdoc at Chalmers University of Technology in Sweden for almost 4 years.
-I worked with Yarrowia and Saccharomyces on value-added products through metabolic engineering and synthetic biology.
-At Imperial I work as a postdoc and continue to work with Yarrowia.
+I worked with _Yarrowia lipolytica_ and _Saccharomyces cerevisiae_ on value-added products through metabolic engineering and synthetic biology.
+At Imperial I continue to work with Yarrowia.